Uncrewed Aircraft Systems

 Uncrewed Aircraft Systems (UAS)

-NOAA’s Aircraft Operations Center (AOC) UAS Section provides policy input, oversight, and guidance for all of NOAA’s UAS operations.
-The UAS Section of AOC is staffed by a team of aviation professionals who specialize in operational UAS implementation.
+The UAS Division of OMAO's Uncrewed Systems Operations Center provides policy input, oversight, and guidance for all of NOAA’s UAS operations.
+Located at the NOAA Aircraft Operations Center in Lakeland, Florida, the UAS Division is staffed by a team of aviation professionals who specialize in operational UAS implementation throughout the agency.

-The UAS Section tracks all small UAS (sUAS) operations for NOAA to include aircraft hours, types, pilot qualifications, and pilot training.
-The UAS Section also coordinates airspace approvals for operations within the U.S. National Airspace System, special use airspace, and foreign airspace.
-AOC conducts a thorough review of all projects by applying established risk management procedures to sUAS missions, including an airworthiness review of all aircraft.
+The UAS Division tracks all small UAS (sUAS) operations and provides fleet management services for NOAA to include aircraft hours, types, pilot qualifications, and pilot training.
+The UAS Division also coordinates airspace approvals for operations within the U.S. National Airspace System, special use airspace, and foreign airspace.
+The UAS Division conducts a thorough review of all projects by applying established risk management procedures to sUAS missions, including an airworthiness review of all aircraft.
 This support is provided to NOAA Line Offices and partners to further develop and refine the use of sUAS for NOAA’s research and data collection.

 UAS Flight Approval